Placer Center at Greenwood

 In the last year, events have included various Placer County Nature Center events, community tree planting events in the City of Roseville, and support to a children’s therapeutic equestrian center.

 The California Conservation Corps and CAL FIRE established a partnership at the center in spring of 2017.
 The center houses two Type I wildland fire hand crews overseen by CAL FIRE captains who will also provide technical supervision and training to the crews.
-Men and women interested in joining the CCC and gaining experience for a career in firefighting should call 800-952-5627.

 Project work in recent years has included trail construction, fuel reduction, stream clearance, tree planting, native flora planting and maintenance, highway vegetation maintenance, tree trimming, storm damage clean up, flood emergency response, wild land fire response, and fire camp support.
 Sponsors include city and county agencies, Department of Water Resources, CAL FIRE, California State Parks, CalTrans, Cal Recycle, U.S. Forest Service, Nevada Irrigation District, and more.